 3. Protecting the Consumer

-The PCI compliance standard aims to stop the cause of online financial and identity theft from its source by ensuring the systems which process and store customer details and transaction information are secure.
-Web attacks and technological flaws in network security will always keep businesses and security experts on their toes, and once vulnerabilities are secured new ones are being discovered.
-That is why the PCI compliance standard is an ongoing process which must be maintained at all stages of the online business operation – from designing a system to implementing and running it in the real world.
+The last year has been dubbed by some as ‘The Year of The Data Breach’ with the first half of 2014 showing a 21% rise in data security breaches over the same period last year.
+With such data breaches, and some of the website vulnerabilities which lead to them being under increasing media scrutiny, the pressure on traders to keep customer data safe is at an all time high.
+The PCI compliance standard aims to prevent financial data and identity theft from its source by ensuring the systems which process and store customer details and transaction information are secure.
+Web attacks and technological flaws in network and security will continue, which is why the PCI compliance standard is an ongoing process which must be maintained at all stages of the online business operation – from designing a system to implementing and maintaining it.

 4. Compliance Certification